 - 1-2 pitted dates

-What makes this Piña Colada Smoothie Healthy?
+What makes this Pina Colada Smoothie Healthy?

 Before we dive into this, I want to clarify that I don’t love labeling food “healthy” because it insinuates that an alternative option may be “unhealthy”.
 The mission around here is to Make Food Feel Good!
 Part of that philosophy is that all foods fit.
 There are no “good” or “bad” foods — it’s all about listening to your body and what feels best to you!

-So, what makes this piña colada nourishing is two-part.
+So, what makes this pina colada nourishing is two-part.

-- It is dang delicious and nourishing for the soul!
+It is dang delicious and nourishing for the soul!

-- It also has the 3 elements to a satisfying meal
+It also has the 3 elements to a satisfying meal:

 - Protein (Greek yogurt or tofu)